Now Conducting Tele-Optometry Exams

 The time you need to wear your lenses depends on your daily schedule.
 This category cannot be generalized and is different for each individual.
 Usually, it is recommended to not wear your contact lenses for more than 12 hours as your eyes might get irritated, dry, or possibly have an infection.

-The contact lenses do come with some risks if you wear them for too long, if they aren’t properly cleaned or if they haven’t been changed as stated by the doctor.
+The contact lenses do come with some risks if you wear them for too long, if they aren’t properly cleaned or if they aren't being changed as frequently as told to by the doctor.

-Just like glasses contact lenses might seem fit to some people or not to some people, it usually comes to personal preference.
-As glasses can be bought at cheap and at expensive prices, this is not the case for lenses they can be expected to be purchased at a higher price range as they are customized to each individual’s eyes and are made fully custom according to the customer’s needs.
+Just like glasses, contact lenses might seem fit to some people or not.
+It usually comes to personal preference.
+As glasses can be bought at cheap or expensive prices, this is not the case for contact lenses.
+They can be expected to be purchased at a higher price range as they are customized to an individual's vision needs.

 Schedule an Appointment